ArjunaCluster/ArjunaUsers/about/hardware.md

 Arjuna has 20 TB of [RAID 6] storage.

-> Arjuna's RAID Storage is not for long-term storage of data.
-Please use other resources, such as CMU's unlimited google drive access, to store data for long term.
+> Arjuna's RAID Storage is not meant for long-term storage of data.
+For long-term data storage, please use other resources such as CMU's unlimited google drive access.

 [RAID 6]: https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_6